nbalepur/QG-vs-QA-anon/README.md

 # QG vs QA

-This repository is the official implementation of "Question Answering Meets Answer Questioning: Exposing LLM Inconsistencies in Deductive and Abductive Reasoning", which will soon be uploaded to Arxiv
+This repository is the anonymous implementation of "Question Answering Meets Answer Questioning: Exposing LLM Inconsistencies in Deductive and Abductive Reasoning"

 ## Overview